advent-of-craft/2024-summer-craft-book/docs/06-legacy-code/week06.md

 Yet, we all do hot-fixes, sometimes on a daily basis without tests and instantly add to the technical debt of our project.
 Wouldn't you say this is legacy code?

-As Martin Fowler puts it in his bool, Working effectively with Legacy Code:
+As Michael Feathers puts it in his book, Working effectively with Legacy Code:

         “To me, legacy code is simply code without tests.”